ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

                         .ToList();
   {CODE-BLOCK/}

-* The third query sorts the results **not** by a reduce key but by a field that computes a sum from retrieved values.
+* The third query sorts the results **not** by a `GroupBy` field but by a field that computes a sum from retrieved values.
   This will retrieve **all** the results from all shards regardless of the set limit, perform the computation over them all, and only then sort them and provide us with just the number of results we requested.